Cowhisper/yach/README.md

-# YACH: Yet Anothor Configuration system by Hinting
+# YACRS: Yet Anothor Configuration and Registration System

-## Why YACH?
+## Why YACRS?
 There are hundreds of configuration system package for python. `YACS` (by @rbgirshick) is a great one especially for DeepLearnig projects.
 Many famous projects' configuration system is based on `YACS`.
 Such as Detectron2, fvcore, etc. However, even if yasc is a handy and reliable configuration system, it still has some inconvenience. `YASC` keep all information in `CfgNode` which leads to an unsolved issue, how to gracefully